Helene Greenwood – University College.

-I’m a third year Chemist at Univ and am thrilled to be the OUCCC Club Captain for the 2018-19 season, which promises to be another brilliant year for the world’s best running club.
-An Oxford native, I’m dark blue through and through, although I do have a bit of a soft spot for pink too… Besides cross-country, my hobbies include counting down the days until Varsity, writing the weekly club emails and posting on Oxford Distance Project.
-If you have any questions at all about OUCCC, do drop by the club office at Exeter-Hertford playing fields, but in the unlikely event that no one’s in, then please send me an email at: firstname.lastname@example.org.
+Helene is a fourth year Chemist at Univ and is thrilled to be the OUCCC Club Captain for the 2018-19 season, which promises to be another brilliant year for the world’s best running club.
+An Oxford native, she’s dark blue through and through, although she does have a bit of a soft spot for pink too… Besides cross-country, her hobbies include counting down the days until Varsity, writing the weekly club emails and posting on Oxford Distance Project.
+If you have any questions at all about OUCCC, do drop by the club office at Exeter-Hertford playing fields, but in the unlikely event that no one’s in, then please send her an email at: firstname.lastname@example.org.

 Oliver Paulin – Merton College.

 Paulin returns to this year’s committee as Men’s Captain after serving as Kit Rep and Secretary, although he has yet to publish last year’s AGM minutes (probably because he wasn’t elected club captain).
 You’ll most likely find him at South Parks, running laps of the Cuppers course and if he hasn’t told you he’s Cuppers champion, then he probably hasn’t opened his mouth yet.
 The 2017 Blues and BUCS A team runner spends his vacations entirely in the French Alps, believing his time at altitude will be the secret to success for the coming cross-country season.
 When not running or cycling, he enjoys reviewing the Cuppers footage on OUCCCTV as he’s “only watched this about a hundred times”, not liking the OUCCC Memes page and being savage to his vice-captain.

 Tilly Woods – New College.